ernesttan1976/ernesttan1976/README.md

 - Live: [https://museumrender.onrender.com](https://museumrender.onrender.com)

 ## PROJECT 5: Trello-clone Project Task Management App
 - This was a Kanban board planning tool app built with EJS and Express.JS, eveything on the backend.
-Able ot upload files to AWS S3.
+Able to upload files to AWS S3.
+Why?
-- Why?
 Because Kanban board are great tools for a project team.
 I wanted to see if I could build some of that functionality.
 - Repo: [https://github.com/ernesttan1976/projectmanagementtasktrackingapp](https://github.com/ernesttan1976/projectmanagementtasktrackingapp)
 - Live: [https://task-tracker-esd2.onrender.com/](https://task-tracker-esd2.onrender.com/)